kevin-david/promote-play-release/README.md

 Typescript fork of https://github.com/boswelja/promote-play-beta-action

 # promote-play-beta-action
 Promote the latest open testing release from one track to another on Google Play.
+Likely used in conjunction with the https://github.com/r0adkll/upload-google-play/ Action for a CD pipeline to Google Play.

 ## Inputs